© 2003/13 Urban Industry Limited

 - Third on the consumable list is the electromagnetic valve.
 If a new thermocouple hasn't repaired or fixed the lighting problem take a look at the electromagnetic valve part number AFX496.
 The electromagnetic valve sits inside the patio heater gas control valve, you will need to remove the nut at the rear of the gas control valve to access it.

 - Always make sure to conduct a leakage test on the patio heater when making any repairs.
 Most joints are liquid sealed at the factory using a clear seal and pressure tested for leaks.
 When making any repairs it's best to use plumbers tape to ensure any joints opened during repair are sealed against leakage.
 See patio heater problem solving page on details on how to test for leaks.

 - If all above components are working OK then you'll need more specialist help.
-Patio heaters within the branded Urban BFX range can be returned for repair outside the warranty by using our repair service.
-Generic patio heaters that do not carry the BFX logo and serial number cannot be accepted - there are many cheap and cheerful tin plated burners on the market, these are disposable and non repairable.
-Due to high demand for burner repair on generic patio heaters we have made available replacement stainless steel burners in both 13kw and 15kw.
-For those burners that cannot be repaired please see our domestic replacement burner.
+Patio heaters within the branded Heateray or BFX mid range can be returned for repair outside the warranty by using our repair service.
+Generic and budget patio heaters that do not carry the BFX logo and serial number cannot be accepted - there are many budget market heater with chrome burners, these are disposable and non repairable.
+Due to high demand for burner repair on budget market patio heaters we have made available a replacement mid range stainless steel burners in both 13kw and 15kw.
+For those budget burners that cannot be repaired please see our domestic replacement burner.

 - Damaged reflector are very simple to fix.
 Please view our reflector information page before fixing and single piece reflector to order a new reflector.